rondevous/lang_split/README.md

 All apps on the [Telegram translations platform]((https://translations.telegram.org)) are supported.

 ## Why do I need this?
-Did you make changes to an exported translation file, but don't want to import 2000 untranslated strings?
+- Is your recent translations messed up?

-Is your recent translations page messed up?
+- Did you make changes to an exported translation file, but don't want to import 2000 untranslated strings?

-[lang_split.py](https://github.com/rondevous/lang_split/raw/master/lang_split.py) can help you keep a clean recent-translations!
+[lang_split.py](https://github.com/rondevous/lang_split/raw/master/lang_split.py) will give you a clean history of your recent-translations!

 ### Setup:
 1. Download and Install [Python 3](https://www.python.org/downloads)